CodeKrakken/oystercard-2/README.md

 ---
 ## Usage

-* Run `rspec` in the parent folder to run the unit tests
+* Run `rspec` in the parent folder for the unit tests
-* Run `irb './features/feature.rb'` to run the feature test
+* Run `irb './features/feature.rb'` in the parent folder for the feature test
 * To explore the programme, run
 ```
 irb